lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

     ...
 }
 ```
-We firs define a copy region, by filling up a `VkBufferCopy` buffer,  which will have the whole size of the staging buffer.
+We first define a copy region, by filling up a `VkBufferCopy` buffer,  which will have the whole size of the staging buffer.
 Then we record the copy command, the `vkCmdCopyBuffer` function.

 ## Graphics pipeline overview

-A graphics pipeline is a model which describes the sets required to render a scene into a screen.
+A graphics pipeline is a model which describes the steps required to render a scene into a screen.
 In Vulkan this is modeled using a data structure.
 This structure defines several parameters to control the certain steps (fixed  steps) allowing setting up programs (called shaders) to control the  execution of other steps (programmable steps).
 The following picture depicts Vulkan graphics pipeline.

 ![Graphics pipeline](rc06-yuml-01.svg)